 The VMware Solution supports a platform to host multiple virtualized network functions to eliminate single-function appliances and reduce branch IT complexity.
 VMware service-chains traffic from the branch to both cloud-based and enterprise regional hub services, with assured performance, security, and manageability.
 Branches leverage consolidated security and network services, including those from partners like Zscaler and Websense.
 Using a simple click-to-enable interface, services can be inserted in the cloud and on-premise with application specific policies.

 SD-WAN Edge appliances automatically authenticate, connect, and receive configuration instructions once they are connected to the Internet in a zero-touch deployment.
-They deliver a highly available deployment with SD-WAN Edge redundancy protocol and integrate with the existing network with support for OSPF and BGP routing protocols and benefit from dynamic learning and automation.
+They deliver a highly available deployment with SD-WAN Edge redundancy protocol and integrate with the existing network with support for OSPF routing protocol and benefit from dynamic learning and automation.

 Overlay Flow Control

 The SD-WAN Edge learns routes from adjacent routers through OSPF and BGP.
 It sends the learned routes to the Gateway/Controller.
 The Gateway/Controller acts like a route reflector and sends the learned routes to other SD-WAN Edges.
 The Overlay Flow Control (OFC) enables enterprise-wide route visibility and control for ease of programming and for full and partial overlay.

 VMware supports inbound/outbound filters to OSPF neighbors, OE1/OE2 route types, MD5 authentication.
 Routes learned through OSPF will be automatically redistributed to the controller hosted in the cloud or on-premise.